PurpleRabbit75/Schedule-Lynx/README.md

 ## Standard Operating Proceedure

 ### Adding Schedule JSON Files
-To create a new schedule, first create a new folder.
+To create a new schedule, you will need to edit the files in the "data" folder.
 In this folder, place at least two `person.json` files.
 You can create a `person.json` file by copying the `person_template.json` file and editing it to match the schedule of any given person.
 (NB!
 People new to JSON usually miss the commas.
 Pay attention to them!)

 The first entry in a `person.json` file must be their name.
 Every subsequent entry in the `person.json` file represents an event recurring at least once a week.